donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

-Modular templates for use in GitLab-CI pipelines.
+General, reusable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines.
+Reduces code repetition and increases consistently in your pipelines.

 ## How it works